 5 Types of Excavator Attachments Used in the Construction Industry

 An excavator is a machine often used in the construction industry and heavy work sites.
 It can handle a number of tasks ranging from drilling through hard surfaces to carrying heavy loads.
-It is equipped with sturdy wheels and track chains for improved mobility on various surfaces.
+It is equipped with sturdy wheels or tracks, depending on the model, for improved mobility on various surfaces.
 Its different tools and attachments allow operators to complete work in a efficient and timely manner.

 An auger is a type of excavator attachment used for drilling holes.
 It is a tool that can be used to quickly dig a hole even in tight spaces, where buckets cannot fit.

-Augers have a dual swing attachment and can maintain a vertical position at any angle.
+Some auger systems use swing or articulated mounts to help maintain a vertical drilling position.
 There are many types of drills and motors on the market to choose from, depending on the depth and diameter of the hole you need.
+There are also augers designed for different soil conditions, including soft soil, compact ground, and rock applications.

 2. Hammers